Codium-ai/codiumate-docs/docs/installation/vscode.md

 ## Login to Enterprise Plan

 For Enterprise users, please login with your work email with the registered domain.
-You will be automatically connect to youe organization workspace.
+You will be automatically connect to your organization workspace.
 Choose one of the [login methods](#login-methods) to complete your login.

 If your organization has Single Sign-On (SSO) configured, you may also use this method for an even smoother login process.